 Use Power Language

-Finally, we have found that there are certain words and phrases we refer to as power language that performs well across accounts.
+Finally, we have found that there are certain words and phrases we refer to as power language that perform well across accounts.
 Power language is a language that conveys either social proof, incites mystery, or offers a reward.
 For example: “Best New App,” “Top-Ranked,” “Most Addictive” incite mystery and social proof.
 “Win,” “Get” and “Free” offer users a reward.
 Language such as “downloaded 1 million times” or “5 million users loves this app” validates the product and incites mystery.
 Once users see messages like these, they are curious to see for themselves what the excitement is about.

 Writing exciting and engaging copy all the time is challenging.
 However, if you follow these simple steps as guidelines for all your writing, you can ensure your copy will never fall flat or boring.
 These tips can also significantly improve your ad’s performance and increase your mobile app installs or your Facebook Advertising objective.

 To make it easier for advertisers to develop and test fresh creative concepts and variations of existing concepts for images, videos, and ad copy, we’ve created a Creative Studio for Facebook advertisers.
-In our studio, advertisers submit short creative briefs explaining their goals, objectives and creative instructions.
-They receive creatives from our network of global designers and video editors, choose the creatives they want to run and pay based on the creative’s performance.
+In our studio, advertisers submit short creative briefs explaining their goals, objectives, and creative instructions.
+They receive creatives from our network of global designers and video editors, choose the creatives they want to run, and pay based on the creative’s performance.

 Alex Tikhman, Executive Vice President of Monclarity said,

 “We’re very proud of our innovative Brainwell App to help people of all ages.
 However, Facebook ad spend with other partners proved unsuccessful.
 Consumer Acquisition’s unique Managed Services solution, Creative Studio, and highly efficient AdRules Platform have yielded our most rapid high-quality new user growth.
 This team knows how to scale Facebook and generate creative at scale!”